Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ### **Internal Enhancements**

-* I would do major code refactoring to make it as 'DRY' and well structured as possible.
+* I would do major code refactoring to make it as 'DRY' as possible.
 This would improve the ability for other developers to maintain it and also reduce bandwidth due to decreased file sizes.
 I appreciate that my knowledge evolved greatly during the first project and I will focus on structure and optimization right from the start going forward.
 * Load smaller more compressed images at lower resolutions.
 This is another area I appreciate more now, in a heavily used production site every KB counts and not only means users see the content faster but also that costly bandwidth usage minimized

 ## **Credits**
 ### **Honorable mentions**
 ​
 Thanks to my mentor Richard who provided valuable input and direction!
-I look forward to melting his mind during the next projects
+I look forward to melting his mind during the next projects.

 Thanks to my partner Emma who is always so supportive! (she is still laughing at anyone naming something GIT, yes I did show her the GitHub site, it didn't help that the comedian Phil Wang has done a promo for them!)
 ​